Leigan0/FT-cloud-tech-test/README.md

 ![alt text](https://i.imgur.com/ObPLBhR.jpg)

-### Technologies used

-* Express
-* Node.Js
-* Javascript
-* Pug
-* Heroku
-* Travis
-* Mocha
-* Chai
-* Supertest
-* Istanbul

 #### Technology decisions

-I have decided to write this with JavaScript/Node as I have some (limited) experience in this language and as per the spec this language is commonly used at FT.
+I have decided to write this with JavaScript/Node primarily as this is the the language most commonly used at FT.
+I have some (limited) experience in this language and framework from my final project, but I am also keen to gain more knowledge and understanding of this framework.

 I am using Express for my app routing, and Node.js to allow me to use JS in the front and backend.

-Supertest: Allows me to test API
+Supertest: Allows me to test API.

-Mocha: Test framework that runs in the browser and on Node.js
+Mocha: Test framework that runs in the browser and on Node.js.
+I have not used this tech before to test a application I have written, however I think this will be a good learning point.

-Chai: Allows should, expect and asserts matchers
+Chai: Allows should, expect and asserts matchers.
+Whilst I have not used this tech before, adding expect matchers makes the syntax more readable, so I have chosen to use this also.

-Istanbul: Test coverage
+Istanbul: I wanted to add a test coverage to allow some measure of my testing.
+Whilst I know it is not a strong indicator of test quality, it allows some insight, and highlights areas for consideration.

 I will use Heroku to host the website.
 I originally intended to use AWS however I have not had time to fully understand how to deploy to AWS, so I have used Heroku.